flutter/website/src/cookbook/plugins/google-mobile-ads.md

 ### iOS

-Add your AdMob app ID to your Android app.
+Add your AdMob app ID to your iOS app.

 1. Open your app's `ios/Runner/Info.plist` file.